Land Coverage

 What is my land coverage?

-Land coverage is an essential element of TRPA’s plan to protect Lake Tahoe.
-Permanent land disturbance is most commonly measured in terms of square feet of land coverage, also called impervious surface, and includes all man-made structures such as homes, driveways, and parking lots.
+Land coverage is an essential element of the Tahoe Regional Planning Agency’s (TRPA) plan to protect and restore the clarity of Lake Tahoe.
+Permanent land disturbance is most commonly measured in terms of square feet of impervious surface, also called land coverage.
+It includes all human-made structures such as homes, driveways, and parking lots as well as areas of compacted soil created by human use.

-Standing on your property, coverage may not seem to have an impact, but taking a bird’s eye view of our neighborhoods and towns, the coverage adds up.
-Maintaining open space and limiting the amount of impervious surface in a watershed is a proven method for improving water quality.
+Taking a bird’s eye view of our neighborhoods and towns, small areas of land coverage add up and it is clear they are all connected to one another and the lake by roadways, streams, and stormwater systems.
 Lake Tahoe isn’t alone in needing to limit impervious surfaces.
-The U.S. Environmental Protection Agency sees land coverage as a concern nationally because of its potential effect on the environment and human health.
+The U.S. Environmental Protection Agency considers land coverage a concern nationally because of its potential effect on the environment and human health.

-How much land coverage you are allowed is determined by the soil type and other aspects and is determined by either a TRPA Site Assessment or an Individual Parcel Evaluation System score (IPES).
+How much land coverage can be allowed on a property depends on soil type and other factors.
+These are determined through either a TRPA Site Assessment or an Individual Parcel Evaluation System score (IPES).

-There are two separate systems used to determine land capability and the amount of allowable coverage.
-Which one is used for a residential property is determined by the date of construction: Before 1987 (Bailey) or 1987 to present (IPES).
+There are two separate systems used to determine land capability and the amount of allowable coverage depending on the date of construction: Before 1987 (Bailey) or 1987 to present (IPES).

 Bailey Land Capability System